enkr1/leetcode_solutions/README.md

 ### JavaScript

-To run the js solution:
+To run the JS solution:
 ```sh
 node ./.../solution.js
 ```